 - Ensure complete compliance reporting and lodging of all paperwork

 Does my business need a company secretary?

 As a resident director or public officer, are you struggling to keep up with the requirements of the roles’ responsibilities?
 Have you slipped in meeting some of these requirements?
 Is it time you looked at appointing a company secretary?

 If you are still unsure, International Accounting Solutions can complete a health check on your business to see the areas where you are complying and the areas your business needs help.
 A health check will highlight where your business needs to focus its attention.

 Let’s relieve some of your pressure and get it right, so you and your business can strive and thrive – please call us on +61 2 8298 5301 or complete the form and we’ll get back to you.

 Like to read more?

-Should you set up a foreign branch office or subsidiary?
+Should your Australian operations be set up as a foreign branch office or subsidiary?
 In this article, we look at some key considerations and different options, so you can make the right decision.